 For example: revenue per product.

-Additional examples include: referral websites by attracted visitor traffic, etc. Take a look at more of Bar chart samples in this gallery.
+Additional examples include: referral websites by attracted visitor traffic, etc. Take a look at more Bar chart samples in this gallery.

 For comparing aggregated values regarding several periods of time among themselves and if you would like to focus on each data point, basic Column charts can also be a nice fit.